samkaufman/morello/README.md

 also, if synthesizing a 4x4x4 matrix multiplication or a pipeline of matrix multiplications, you'll have a head-start by reusing that database.

+Additionally, if you're willing to store (both on disk and in memory) a larger database, you can speed up synthesis by setting the environment variable `MORELLO_USE_RLE_BLOCKS=1`.

 ## Logging

 Morello logs useful, additional information via the [log](https://docs.rs/log/latest/log/) crate.
 Consider setting `RUST_LOG=info` in your shell environment to see these logs.